SAMUT SONGKHRAM, THAILAND TRAVEL GUIDE | TOURIST ATTRACTIONS

 About Samut Songkhram, Thailand | “War Ocean”

-Just situated on its west as bordered by a line which separates one kingdom from the other, Burma was a perpetual threat to old Thailand.
+Just situated on its west as bordered by a line that separates one kingdom from the other, Burma was a perpetual threat to old Thailand.
 Nowhere in the history of Thailand perhaps this notion is more valid than during the transition between the period of Ayutthaya to Thon Buri.

 At a time when the perils of the Burmese forces have materialized, one province became pivotal in Ayuthaya’s defense against the formed invasion—the province of Mae Klong or Suan Nok and what is today’s Samut Songkhram.

-Knowing the impending menace of the Burmese army, then head of the kingdom Taksin the Great established a fort in Mae Klong which thwarted its neighboring kingdom’s attempt at overtaking the province and its adjacent regions.
+Knowing the impending menace of the Burmese army, the head of the kingdom Taksin the Great established a fort in Mae Klong which thwarted its neighboring kingdom’s attempt at overtaking the province and its adjacent regions.

 Although the history of both Ayuthaya and ancient Burma had been thousands of years ongoing, the event that culminated at Mae Klong was a milestone against the hazard of Burmese occupation.